RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/42-LUK.md

 > - <sup>a</sup> 3.
 TR reads “him” instead of “them”
 > - <sup>b</sup> 10.
 Isaiah 6:9
 > - <sup>c</sup> 24.
 See Psalm 107:29
 > - <sup>d</sup> 42.
-The phrase “only born” is from the Greek word “ μονογενη ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>e</sup> 44. or, tassel

 ## Chapter 9